shamansystems/Cheap-FOCer-2/README.md

 - 35A continuous and 70A peak with good heat sinking.
 These are real values.
 Not marketing numbers

-- Up to 50.4V(12s) safe operating voltage
+- Up to 50.4V(12s) safe operating voltage.
+For 20s version take a look at [these FOCers](https://forum.esk8.news/t/some-new-focers-84v-vesc-6-based-controllers/1513).

 - Compatible with the VESC Tool for configuration